SummaryRead the full fact sheet

 - Chew sugar-free gum to encourage a steady flow of saliva.

 - Pay careful attention to your tooth brushing and flossing habits.
-Clean your teeth thoroughly at least twice a day.
+Brush your teeth thoroughly at least twice a day and floss once a day.
+Be gentle when cleaning your teeth to avoid damaging the gums.

 - If your medication is acidic, rinse your mouth with water after taking it and avoid brushing your teeth for at least 30 minutes.